The-OpenROAD-Project/OpenLane/docs/source/reference/openlane_commands.md

 **NOTE:** You must run the `prep` command before running any of the other commands, in order to have the necessary files and configurations loaded.

-The following commands are available in the interactive mode: `./flow.tcl -interactive`, or in Tclsh using `% package require openlane 0.9`.
+The following commands are available in the interactive mode: `./flow.tcl -interactive`, or in Tclsh using `% package require openlane`.

 ## General Commands